 Bursitis, on the other hand, occurs as a result of inflammation or irritation of the fluid-filled sac protecting the space between the tendons and bones.

 The most important things in the treatment of Tendonitis and bursitis include pain reduction and inflammation.
 Relaxation is recommended; hot and cold compression and splint are also recommended.
 If these treatments fail, your doctor may prescribe corticosteroids injections, recommend physiotherapy and, in the most serious cases, surgery can be the best choice.

-Inflammation in the joints which results in pains and stiffness is known as arthritis.
-There are two shoulder joints which can be affected by arthritis.
-One of this is the meeting point between the collarbone and the tip of the shoulder blade.
+Inflammation in the joints can result in pain and stiffness also known as arthritis.
+There are two shoulder joints which can be affected by arthritis; one of this is the point between the collarbone and the tip of the shoulder blade.
 The second is where the upper arm bone fits into the shoulder blade.
 Arthritis can occur as a result of "wear-and-tear" (osteoarthritis), autoimmune disease (rheumatoid arthritis), or before the injury - including bone fractures, rotator cuff tear or dislocation of the shoulder.

 Arthritis can be treated using the following methods:

 - Perform some forms of exercises and/or physiotherapy